Lever action: Cartridges

 Stronger lever-actions, such as the action of the Marlin Model 1894, can utilize high-pressure cartridges.
 Lever-action designs with strong, rotary locking bolts (such as the Browning BLR with seven locking lugs) safely use very high-powered cartridges like the .300 Winchester Magnum, .300 WSM, and 7 mm Remington Magnum.
-Tilting block designs such as the Savage Model 99 are also strong enough to handle high pressures.
+Tilting block designs such as the Savage Model 99 are also strong enough to handle much higher chamber pressures.

-Many lever-actions have a tubular magazine under the barrel.
-To operate safely, cartridges for these have bullets with rounded tips, and some use rimfire primers rather than centerfire primers.
+Many lever actions have a tubular magazine under the barrel.
+It's not uncommon to see extra ammunition stored in externally mounted "shell holder" racks (usually as "sidesaddle" on one side of the receiver, or on the buttstock) for quick on-field reloading.
+To operate safely, cartridges for these should have bullets with rounded tips, and some use rimfire primers rather than centerfire primers.
 The safety problem is that long-range aerodynamic supersonic bullets are pointed.
 In a tubular magazine, the points can accidentally fire centerfire cartridges.
 A related problem is that some pointed bullets have fragile tips, and can be damaged in a tubular magazine.
-Some lever-actions such as the Savage Model 99 can be fed from either box or rotary magazines.
-The Winchester Model 1895 also uses a box magazine, and is chambered for .30-06 and other powerful military cartridges.
+Some lever actions such as the Savage Model 99 can be fed from either box or rotary magazines.
+The Winchester Model 1895 also uses a fixed box magazine, and was chambered for a variety of popular commercial and military rifle cartridges at the time.
 More recently, spitzer bullets with elastomeric tips have been developed.

-Lever-action shotguns such as the Winchester Model 1887 were chambered in 10 or 12-gauge black powder shotgun shells, whereas the Model 1901 was chambered for 10-gauge smokeless shotshells.
+Lever-action shotguns such as the Winchester Model 1887 are chambered in 10 or 12 gauge black powder shotgun shells, whereas the Model 1901 is chambered for 10-gauge smokeless shotshells.
 Modern reproductions are chambered for 12 gauge smokeless shells, while the Winchester Model 9410 shotgun is available in .410 bore.